prehensile/cv/cv.md

 ### BA (Hons) Media Production, University of Lincoln
 #### 2001 — 2004

 I was already a pretty good coder by the time I left school, and wasn't sure how much I'd get out of a Computer Science degree.
-I was enjoying making short films and videos, and had an inkling that understanding how traditional media worked would be a useful skill to go alongside the programming I already knew and was continuing to teach myself.
-This wasn't anywhere near as obvious in the early 2000s as it is now, but it turned out to be a good bet.
+I was enjoying making short films and videos, and had an inkling that understanding how traditional media worked would be a useful skill to go alongside the programming I already knew.

 The critical theory and production skills I learned at Lincoln have been consistently useful and evolving bits of my toolkit ever since.